dkeenan7/LyteFyba/PCB/Readme.txt

 Generate manufacturing files
 ============================
-Choose Output / Manufacturing Plots; Select the Cutouts Text plot, use Layers tab to turn on "Board outline" for this plot.
+Choose Output / Manufacturing Plots.
+Select the Cutouts Text plot.
+Use Layers tab to turn on "Board outline" for this plot.
 For OSH Park and PCB Zone use 3:3 metric for gerbers and 3:4 metric for drill files and ensure the outline is not included in any gerber or drill files except the gerber generated from the Cutouts text layer.